harvardinformatics/ATAC-seq/README.md

 #### Mitochondrial reads

 It is a well-known problem that ATAC-seq datasets usually contain a large percentage of reads that is derived from mitochondrial DNA (for example, see [this discussion](http://seqanswers.com/forums/showthread.php?t=35318)).
 Some have gone as far as [using CRISPR to reduce mitochondrial contamination](https://www.nature.com/articles/s41598-017-02547-w).
+The recently published [Omni-ATAC method](https://www.nature.com/articles/nmeth.4396) uses detergents to remove mitochondria and is likely to be more accessible for most researchers (but, do **not** follow their computational workflow).

-Assuming you have not gone the CRISPR route, you will have some mitochondrial reads in your sequence data.
-Since we are not interested in ATAC-seq peaks in the mitochondrial genome, these reads will only complicate the subsequent steps.
+Regardless of your lab protocol, you will have some mitochondrial reads in your sequence data.
+Since there are no ATAC-seq peaks of interest in the mitochondrial genome, these reads will only complicate the subsequent steps.
 Therefore, we recommend that they be removed from further analysis, via one of the following methods:

 1. Remove the mitochondrial genome from the reference genome before aligning the reads.
 In human/mouse genome builds, the mitochondrial genome is labeled 'chrM'.
 That sequence can be deleted from the reference prior to building the genome index.
 The downside of this approach is that the alignment numbers will look much worse; all of the mitochondrial reads will count as unaligned.